Occlusion-Aware 3D Hand-Object Pose Estimation with Masked AutoEncoders: Method

 where $\bigoplus$ denotes the channel-wise concatenation of features from different decoding stages.
 This hierarchical feature representation captures comprehensive multi-scale information beneficial for predicting SDF.

 Given the 3D surface points $p$ of the hand and object, we project them onto the 2D image plane using the camera intrinsic matrix \( K \).
 During training, the surface points are directly sampled from the ground-truth hand and object mesh.
 For inference, we sample potential surface points within the voxel space following HOISDF \cite{qi2024hoisdf} without requiring ground-truth meshes.
+To bridge the distribution gap between training and inference, clean mesh-sampled surface points are used for SDF prediction to ensure accurate signed distance learning, while during SDF feature learning, Gaussian-perturbed surface points are fed into the network to simulate the voxel-sampled distribution encountered at inference, thereby improving robustness.

-Where \(\pi(K, p)\) represents the projection of the 3D point \(p\) onto the 2D image plane.
+where \(\pi(K, p)\) represents the projection of the 3D point \(p\) onto the 2D image plane.
 This process ensures that the 3D geometric structure is effectively aligned with image semantic information, facilitating more accurate SDF estimation in the subsequent regression module.

 \textbf{SDF Regression:} For hand SDF estimation, in order to preserve the geometric properties of the original 3D structure, we apply Fourier Positional Encoding \cite{FLY} to the hand surface points \( p_h \in \mathbb{R}^{600 \times 3} \), obtaining a high-dimensional representation \( \gamma(p_h) \in \mathbb{R}^{600 \times 30} \).
 The final feature representation for each surface point \( p_h \) is constructed by fusing the fourier encoded, pixel-aligned image features $F^h_{\text{img}} \in \mathbb{R}^{600 \times C} $, and the original 3D hand points.
 This fused representation is then fed into an MLP to regress the SDF for the hand surface: